hefarica/ARBITRAGEXPLUS-II/replit.md

 # ArbitrageX Supreme V3.6 Dashboard

 ## Overview
-ArbitrageX Supreme V3.6 is a Next.js-based frontend dashboard designed for monitoring and configuring a DeFi arbitrage/MEV trading system.
-It provides real-time visibility into arbitrage opportunities across multiple blockchains, asset safety evaluations (Anti-Rugpull system), execution history, and system configuration management.
-The project is expanding from 5 hardcoded trading pairs to support 100+ blockchains with dynamic configuration through a database-driven backend infrastructure.
+ArbitrageX Supreme V3.6 is a Next.js-based frontend dashboard for monitoring and configuring a DeFi arbitrage/MEV trading system.
+It provides real-time visibility into arbitrage opportunities, asset safety (Anti-Rugpull system), execution history, and system configuration.
+The project aims to scale from 5 hardcoded trading pairs to 100+ blockchains with dynamic, database-driven configuration.
+Its core purpose is to provide a comprehensive interface for managing a high-frequency, low-latency DeFi trading operation.

 ## User Preferences
 Preferred communication style: Simple, everyday language (Spanish preferred).